-In court activity Tuesday afternoon, commissioners reopened county airport and the work schedule of airport staff, as County Judge Bob Doolittle said he would contact members of the airport board to work out a compromise.
+In court activity Tuesday after- to locate them. noon, commissioners reopened county airport and the work schedule of airport staff, as County Judge Bob Doolittle said he would contact members of the airport board to work out a compromise.

 Commissioners reviewed a staff work schedule submitted last week by the airport board and a schedule submitted by Precinct 2 Commissioner Roy Idom.